Martha Redbone: Career

-Native ancestry.
+Redbone is a musician and singer, her style combining Black and Native American musical elements.
+Her stage name, "Redbone", comes from Southern slang for people of Black and Native American ancestry.
 She was mentored in songwriting and music production by Junie Morrison of the Ohio Players and Parliament Funkadelic.
 In early 2007, Redbone's Skintalk won The 6th Annual Independent Music Awards for Best R&B Album.

 Her 2012 work, The Garden of Love – Songs of William Blake, sets Blake's poem of the same name to music that draws from rural influences of Appalachia: English folk, African American, and Native American traditions.
 She tours nationally with the Martha Redbone Roots Project.

+Redbone composed the score for the revival of the late Ntozake Shange's choreopoem For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf with her husband and collaborator Aaron Whitby, which premiered on Broadway in 2022.
+In 2019, they were the composers of the Public Theatre's iteration of the choreo-poem.
+Redbone and Whitby won a Drama Desk award in 2020 for Outstanding Music in a Play for the original score for "For Colored Girls".

 Personal life

-Redbone is married to Aaron Whitby, and the couple has a son.
+Redbone is married to Aaron Whitby, with whom she owns the record label Blackfeet Productions.
+The couple has a son.